 Requirements for the course and evaluation

 In accordance with the JFRC’s Academic Policies, it is expected that students will attend and participate actively in all class meetings.
+Active participation in the class excludes emailing, facebooking, and surfing at random on the internet.
 Absences require prior permission from the instructor or the JFRC direction, or medical certification.
 Absences beyond two classes will mean an automatic reduction of the final grade.
 Late arrivals and early departures will also be noted.

-The mid-term and final examinations, covering material in the lectures and assigned reading, will each count for one third of the final grade, leaving the last third for a term paper of 6-8 pages plus bibliography.
+The mid-term and final examinations, covering material in the lectures and assigned reading, will each count for one third of the final grade, leaving the last third for a term paper of 5-7 pages plus bibliography.
 Paper topics must be approved in advance by the instructor.
+The term paper is to be submitted in both forms, printed and electronic, on the date which is indicated here below.
 Extra consideration in the final grade will be given to students who demonstrate consistent participation in class discussion.